 1966 June – The town’s last windmill, Draper’s Mill, at Silverhill, was demolished because of its poor condition.
 It was built in 1866 and was last used in 1941.

 1966 Aug – Summerfields School, Bohemia Road, closed as a private prep school following the purchase of the 47 acre Brisco estate by Hastings Council.
 Its contents were auctioned on 6 August 1966.
 Over the following years, the estate (from the Museum to St Pauls Road) was redeveloped as a ‘civic centre complex’, with police, fire and ambulance stations, law courts, a sports centre and some Council offices.
 The school was used as an extension of Tower Road School until July 1972, after which it was demolished.

 1966 Autumn – Council houses were being built up Harrow Lane.

 1966 Oct 14 – To mark the 900th anniversary of the Battle of Hastings, there were many celebrations over the weekend of 15-16th, including a re-enactment of the battle in the fields at Battle Abbey.
 On October 28 the Queen and the Duke of Edinburgh visited the town, viewing the pier’s Triodome and and unveiling the plaque for the newly-built College of Further Education in Archery Road.
 From August to December there was much vandalism in the town, consisting of slogans painted in French on many buildings and graves.

 1966 Nov – The famous old Castle Hotel in Wellington Square, built 1818, was to be demolished and replaced by a Tesco supermarket, it was announced.

 1966 Dec – The Bourne Baths and Washhouse were to close, decided Hastings Council.

-1967 Early – Three doctors buy the old Roebuck Inn and the adjoining 26 High Street, to build Roebuck Surgery on the site.
+1967 Early – Three doctors bought the old Roebuck Inn and the adjoining 26 High Street, to build Roebuck Surgery on the site.

 1967 May – The Gaiety Cinema in Queens Road was redecorated and renamed the Classic.